immersive-web/hit-test/security-privacy-questionnaire.md

 **What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?**

-This feature will help a web site to map the user environment.
-Hit tests, in the context of VR will only help map the 3D environment.
-However, in the context of AR, it will help map the real world around the user.
+This feature will help a web site to map the user environment with a somewhat low level of accuracy.

 Hit tests can be requested for a pre-defined ray which will allow the creation of a reticle.
 This is a typical use case in AR.
 The other way to request a hit